-We will share information with the school, college, or other setting the pupil is moving to.
+We will share and gather information with and from schools, colleges, or other settings the pupil is moving to or from.
 We will work closely with other schools/ settings to make transition as smooth as possible.
-We will organize bespoke transition where appropriate.
+We will organise bespoke transition where appropriate.

-5.6 Our approach to teaching pupils with SEN
+5.6 Our approach to teaching pupils with SEND